huggingface/blog/swift-coreml-llm.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-I have a lot of respect for iOS / mac developers.
-We started writing apps for iPhones in 2007, when not even APIs or documentation existed, and collectively managed to create top-notch applications that run on small devices with unfamiliar decisions in the constraint space.
-The combination of power, screen real-estate, UI idioms, network access, persistence, latency was different to what we were used to before.
+I have a lot of respect for iOS/Mac developers.
+We started writing apps for iPhones in 2007, when not even APIs or documentation existed, and collectively managed to create top-notch applications that ran on small devices with unfamiliar decisions in the constraint space.
+The combination of power, screen real estate, UI idioms, network access, persistence, and latency was different to what we were used to before.

 I believe that ML is a new way to build software, and I know that many developers want to incorporate AI features in their apps.
 The ML ecosystem has matured a lot, and there are thousands of models that solve a wide variety of problems.
 Moreover, LLMs have recently emerged as almost general-purpose tools themselves – they can be tweaked or bent to adapt to new domains, as long as we can model our task to work on text or text-like data.
-We are witness of a defining moment in compute history where LLMs are going out of research labs and becoming compute tools for everybody.
+We are witnessing a defining moment in computing history, where LLMs are going out of research labs and becoming compute tools for everybody.

 Using a model such as an LLM in an app involves several tasks, and many people are facing and solving them alone.
 We have been exploring this space, and we'd love to continue working on it with the community.
 We aim to create a set of tools and building blocks that developers can use to build faster.